rollup/rollup/bin/help.md

 --no-strict              Don't emit a `"use strict";` in the generated modules.
---no-indent              Don't indent result --environment <values>   Settings passed to config file (see example)
+--no-indent              Don't indent result --environment <values>   Settings passed to config file (see example) --intro                  Content to insert at top of bundle (inside wrapper) --outro                  Content to insert at end of bundle (inside wrapper) --banner                 Content to insert at top of bundle (outside wrapper) --footer                 Content to insert at end of bundle (outside wrapper)

 Examples: